GrishMahat/TTV/README.md

 # TTV

-TTv is a Python application that processes custom text input to generate videos.
+TTV is a Python application that processes custom text input to generate videos.
 It supports various features such as image search, voice-over, and video composition.
 With TTv, you can easily create video segments based on text input and generate engaging videos with dynamic images and voice narration.

 ## Features

-- **Text Processing**: TTv processes custom text input and splits it into video segments based on the [IMAGE] tag.
+- **Text Processing**: TTV processes custom text input and splits it into video segments based on the [IMAGE] tag.
 - **Image Search**: It searches for images based on keywords specified in the text and selects a random set of images for each video segment.
 - **Voice-over**: TTv provides support for voice narration by processing [VOICE] tags in the text and assigning the appropriate voice to each segment.
 - **Video Composition**: It combines the selected images and voice-over to generate a final video segment.